-The Ivy League is a group of highly selective private colleges in the Northeast.
+The Ivy League is a group of highly selective private Colleges and Universities in the Northeast of the United States of America.
 The Ivy League is also the only NCAA Division I athletic league that does not offer athletic scholarships.

 The name “Ivy League” has evolved to mean renowned, highly selective universities.
 As a result, many people mistakenly refer to other famous private colleges, such as MIT and Stanford, as Ivy League institutions.